-Early bird price ends tonight: Buy your pass to TC Early Stage 2021 and save $100 – TechCrunch
+Early-bird price ends tonight: Buy your pass to TC Early Stage 2021 and save $100 – TechCrunch

 We recently added Lisa Wu, a partner at Norwest Venture Partners, to our speaker roster, and we can’t wait to hear why she thinks founders should think like a VC.
 We’re adding more amazing speakers every week, and the full agenda is coming soon!

-On day two, get ready for the Early-Stage Pitch-off.
+On day two, get ready for the Early Stage Pitch-off.
 Applications open next week!
-Throw you hat in the ring and maybe you’ll be one of the 10 early-stage startup founders chosen to pitch live in front of a panel of VC judges and all the Early Stage attendees around the world.
+Throw your hat in the ring and maybe you’ll be one of the 10 early-stage startup founders chosen to pitch live in front of a panel of VC judges and all the Early Stage attendees around the world.
 Valuable exposure and pitch feedback for all competitors and special prizes for the winner.
 Stay tuned!

 Read about Nalagenetics, the April TC Early Stage Pitch-off winner right here.

 You procrastinated, dragged your feet and delayed taking action on this one simple, opportunity-filled task.
-For the love of Saint Expeditus, buy your pass to TC Early Stage 2021: Marketing and Fundraising before 11:59 pm (PT) tonight, save $100 and build a better startup.
+For the love of Saint Expeditus, buy your pass to TC Early Stage 2021: Marketing & Fundraising before 11:59 pm (PT) tonight, save $100 and build a better startup.

 Is your company interested in sponsoring or exhibiting at Early Stage 2021 – Marketing & Fundraising?
 Contact our sponsorship sales team by filling out this form.